-Gabriel Barcia-Colombo is an American video artist who creates installation pieces of "miniature people" encased inside ordinary objects such as suitcases, blenders and more.
-His work focuses on memorialization and, more specifically, the act of leaving one's imprint for the next generation.
+Gabe Barcia-Colombo is an American artist who creates installation pieces that both delight and point to the strangeness of our modern, digital world.
+His latest work is a DNA Vending Machine, which dispenses vials of DNA extracted from friends at dinner parties.
+He's also created video installations of "miniature people" encased inside ordinary objects like suitcases, blenders and more.
+His work comments on the act of leaving one's imprint for the next generation.
 Call it "artwork with consequences."

-He says: "While formally implemented by natural history museums and collections (which find their roots in Renaissance-era 'cabinets of curiosity'), this process has grown more pointed and pervasive in the modern-day obsession with personal digital archiving and the corresponding growth of social media culture.
-My video sculptures play upon this exigency in our culture to chronicle, preserve and wax nostalgic, an idea which I renders visually by “collecting” human beings (alongside cultural archetypes) as scientific specimens.
+As he explains it: "While formally implemented by natural history museums and collections (which find their roots in Renaissance-era 'cabinets of curiosity'), this process has grown more pointed and pervasive in the modern-day obsession with personal digital archiving and the corresponding growth of social media culture.
+My video sculptures play upon this exigency in our culture to chronicle, preserve and wax nostalgic, an idea which I render visually by 'collecting' human beings (alongside cultural archetypes) as scientific specimens.
 I repurpose everyday objects like blenders, suitcases and cans of Spam into venues for projecting and inserting videos of people."